-This paper asks: How did voters of Hofer express their support on Facebook?
+This chapter asks: how did voters of Hofer express their support on Facebook?
 It applies critical discourse analysis to data collected from postings on two public Facebook pages (Norbert Hofer, Heinz-Christian Strache).
 The analysis situates Hofer supporters' ideological discourse in Austria's political context and history.